Uzezi-Sparks/rl-capstone-gridworld/README.md

 ### What Confused Me Initially

-Honestly, the hardest part was wrapping my head around the difference between on-policy and off-policy learning.
+One of the main challenges was really understanding in depth, the differences between on-policy and off-policy learning.
 In V1, there was just one policy and one value function.
-Now suddenly some agents learn about a DIFFERENT policy than the one they're actually following?
+V2 throws in more complexity with a sudden increase in how some agents learn about a DIFFERENT policy than the one they're actually following?
 That took a while to click, I don't know if that makes sense.